 The St. Louis Public School District received \$96 million from the Desegregation Capital Fund to restore the fund balance and fund academic programs, of which \$71 million was transferred for utilization in the General Fund in FY 2012.
 Additional funds were transferred in FY 2013 and FY 2014 (\$12.7m and \$11.1m, respectively) to support a series of initiatives including Early Childhood Education, St. Louis Plan (new teacher support), Principal Leadership, Magnet School Transportation, and Technology Support.
 The unspent funds were returned to the Desegregation Capital Fund at June 30, 2014.
-The district and Plaintiffs are in negotiation concerning the use of the remaining funds.
+The District and Plaintiffs finalized another agreement on September 2015 for fiscal years 2015 through 2018.
+Many of the same programs will be supported in addition to several Superintendent Zone initiatives specifically for the District's lowest performing schools.
+Eleven million dollars was transferred in FY 2015 and eight million will be transferred in FY 2016.